Jyve00/Microsoft_Movie_Project/README.md

 The relevant dataset we will be using are the followings:
 * `tn.movie_budgets.csv.gz`

-----Describe the data being used for this project.
 Data was collected from the following websites:
     -https://datasets.imdbws.com/
     -https://www.kaggle.com/stefanoleone992/rotten-tomatoes-movies-and-critic-reviews-dataset?select=rotten_tomatoes_movies.csv